haoxiangsnr/spiking-fullsubnet/_sources/concepts/experiment_arguments.md.txt

 [loss_function.args]
 ```

-Configuration of a custom loss function:
+Use a custom loss function from `audiozen.loss`:

 ```toml
 [loss_function]